Red Hen Lab - GSoC 2022 Ideas

 parse of example sentence can be used as the basis of a query ("query by example")

-Visit http://www.treebank.info and play around with the interface (user: gsoc2018, password: redhen) [taz is a German corpus, the other two are English]
+Visit http://www.treebank.info and play around with the development version of the current interface (user: gsoc2022, password: redhen) [taz is a German corpus, the other two are English]

 Contact Peter Uhrig <email@example.com> to discuss details or to ask for clarification on any point.